csci-1301/csci-1301.github.io/labs/Foreach/readme.md

 ```
 - Explain two differences between the above codes.
 - Which one is easier to understand?
-- Which one needs less variables?
+- Which one needs fewer variables?

-- Modify the code such that it prints the numbers from 100 to 300.
-Note that the counter can start from any number you wish.

 ## Problem 2